thoughtspot/developer-examples/visual-embed/answer-service/README.md

 1. Configure your ThoughtSpot settings if needed
 2. Create a search query in the embedded search
-3. Use the AnswerService features in the sidebar:
+3. Click on the buttons to fetch the details in the console
-   - **Get TML**: Gets the ThoughtSpot Modeling Language representation
-   - **Get Session Info**: Displays the session information
-4. The data will be displayed in a table below the embed

 ## Documentation
 - [AnswerService Documentation](https://developers.thoughtspot.com/docs/Class_AnswerService)